alicegodden/polarbear/README.md

 # Polar bear analysis

+All R scripts, notebooks and python scripts and files can be found in this Git repository for the paper:
+Glacial ice subpopulation of polar bears exhibits divergent transposon activity

 bearphenogram.py # Plotting a basic phenogram of a list of significantly differentially expressed TEs from Telescope outputs, genome ASM1731132v1

 chrom_end_bear.txt # Chromosome/scaffold legnths text file, genome ASM1731132v1